- Adding payments

 Practical Examples

-Example 1: Automatic offsetting for SEPA
+Example 1: Automatic Offsetting for SEPA

 - Situation: You want to do a SEPA direct debit next week